cirosantilli/linux-cheat/linux.md

 It seems that the GNU project is not officially called like that anymore, and has transformed into the *free software foundation* (FSF) also founded by Stallman.
 TODO check

-Amongst the projects of the FSF is the *gnu operating system*. they are also active in legal causes and activism for free software.
+Amongst the projects of the FSF is the *gnu operating system*.
+They are also active in legal causes and activism for free software.

 The GNU operating system is developing its own kernel called *HUD*, but the own project states that it is not yet ready for broad usage

 The FSF insists on calling what most people call Linux as GNU/Linux, which sounds quite reasonable considering they developed a great part of the userspace core.

 The GNU software foundation is the creator and current maintainer of the GPL license, and mostly uses that license for its software and is the main enforcer of its infringements.

-##GNU alternatives

-Some notable alternatives to the GNU tools:

 #POSIX